ahmedabbas81/GEM-FISH/README.md

 Example for usage:

-1- Calculate a TAD-level-resolution 3D model for the chromosome as follows:
-    i- Go into the folder GEM-FISH_TAD-level-resolution
+1- Calculate a TAD-level-resolution 3D model for the chromosome as follows: a- Go into the folder GEM-FISH_TAD-level-resolution

-    ii- Run the m-file 'run_chr21_rao.m'.
+b- Run the m-file 'run_chr21_rao.m'.
 This will calculate the TAD-level-resolution 3D structure for an example chromosome (Chr21).

-2- Calculate the intra-TAD conformations of individual TADs as follows:
-    i- Go into the folder GEM-FISH_TAD-conformations
+2- Calculate the intra-TAD conformations of individual TADs as follows: a- Go into the folder GEM-FISH_TAD-conformations

-    ii- Run the m-file 'get_locals_chr21_Rao.m'.
+b- Run the m-file 'get_locals_chr21_Rao.m'.
 This will calculate the intra-TAD conformation of individual TADs of the example chromosome (Chr21).

-3- Calculate the final 3D model of the chromosome
+3- Calculate the final 3D model of the chromosome a- Go back to the parent folder GEM-FISH

-    i- Go back to the parent folder GEM-FISH ii- Run the m-file 'final_model_chr21.m'.
-This will calculate the final 3D model of the chromosome investigated (Chr21 in our case) iii- The final 3D structure is written in the file 'final_model.txt' in the GEM_FISH folder
+b- Run the m-file 'final_model_chr21.m'.
+This will calculate the final 3D model of the chromosome investigated (Chr21 in our case)

+c- The final 3D structure is written in the file 'final_model.txt' in the GEM_FISH folder

 For any questions or bug-reporting, please contact: ahmedabbas@mail.tsinghua.edu.cn